Garang Kuol: Youth

 In October 2022, Kuol was called up to the Australian under-20 side for 2023 AFC U-20 Asian Cup qualification matches in Kuwait.
 Kuol's coach at Central Coast Mariners, Nick Montgomery, was critical of the selection, arguing that Kuol would have better chances of selection for the 2022 FIFA World Cup by playing consistently for the Mariners in the 2022–23 A-League Men.
-Kuol scored in Australia's second qualifying game, a win over India, with a long-range shot.
+Kuol scored in the second qualifying game in a 4–1 win over India as Australia progressed to the 2023 AFC U-20 Asian Cup in Uzbekistan.
+However, after consultation with his loanee club Hearts and parent club Newcastle United, Kuol was deemed unavailable for selection ahead of the U20 Asian Cup.